ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: }
 ####Adding counter explicitly in a script

 * The usage of counter behavior functions is limited to dealing with counters of documents that are loaded to the same collection.
-If a transformation script for `Employees` collection specifies that they are loaded to `People` collection in a target database then due to document ID generation strategy by ETL process (see above 'Documents Identifiers' paragraph) the counters won't be sent as the final ID of loaded document isn't known on the source side.
-Although you can use special functions in the script code to deal with counters then:
+If a transformation script for `Employees` collection specifies that they are loaded to the `People` collection in a target database, then due to document ID generation strategy by ETL process (see [Documents Identifiers](../../../server/ongoing-tasks/etl/raven#documents-identifiers)), the counters won't be sent as the final ID of a loaded document isn't known on the source side.

+  You can use special functions in the script code to deal with counters on documents that are loaded into different collections:

 {CODE-BLOCK:javascript}
 var person = loadToPeople({ Name: this.Name + ' ' + this.LastName });